okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/index.md

 1. Create an external service.

-1. Register your service's endpoint with Okta by making a `POST` request to `/api/v1/inlineHooks`.
-See [Inline Hooks Management API](/docs/api/resources/inline-hooks).
+1. Register your service's endpoint with Okta by going to **Workflow > Inline Hooks** in Admin Console, and clicking **Add Inline Hook**.
+Alternatively, you can use a REST API call to do this, making a `POST` request to `/api/v1/inlineHooks`; see [Inline Hooks Management API](/docs/api/resources/inline-hooks).

 1. Associate the endpoint with a particular Okta process flow.
 How to do this varies by inline hook type.